top of page

 Practical Tips for Saving on Funeral Costs

 • Consider Direct Cremation (save $8K) or Burial (save $5K): Direct body disposition simply switches the order of a dignified final farewell.
-This means burial or cremation comes first and the gathering to hold a service is held after.
-Instead of a body-centric service, a photo of the loved one can be placed prominently.
+This means burial or cremation comes first, and the gathering to hold a service is held after.
+Instead of a body-centric service, a photo of your loved one can be the focal point amongst flowers.

 • Shop Around: Funeral home prices vary.
-Don’t be afraid to compare. https://www.utahfunerals.org/compareprices has done footwork for you.
+Don’t be afraid to compare.
+Compare prices in Utah to find the best deal and what the add-ons come to comparison shopping.

-• DIY Memorials: Hosting the service at home or a community space yourselves saves the $400 a funeral home charges to be present.
+• DIY Memorials: Hosting the service at home or in a community space saves the $400 a funeral home charges to be present.

-• Use Prepaid Plans: If you need to spend-down your assets to qualify for Medicare then prepaying for a funeral or cremation makes sense.
+• Use Prepaid Plans: If you need to spend down your assets to qualify for Medicare, prepaying for a funeral or cremation makes sense.

 Taking the Next Step with Confidence

 Planning a funeral on a tight budget is never easy, but it’s possible.
-With the right information and support, you can find programs that help ease the financial load.
+With the right information, you can find ways to ease the financial load.
 Remember, the goal is to honor your loved one in a way that doesn't break the bank.

 Take a deep breath.
-Start by exploring local assistance programs, gather your documents, and reach out for help.
-You’re not alone, and there are people and programs ready to support you every step of the way.
+Start by exploring the UtahFunerals.org financial aid page, gather your documents, and reach out for help.
+You’re not alone, and there are people who care.

-Your loved one deserves a meaningful affordable farewell, and you deserve peace of mind.
+You can give your loved one a meaningful, affordable farewell, and you deserve peace of mind.
 Let’s make that happen together.

 Comments